-The construction industry has one of the highest injury rates when compared to other industries and opioids have commonly been prescribed to construction workers to treat the pain caused by these occupational injuries.
+The construction industry has one of the highest injury rates in the U.S., and opioids have commonly been prescribed to construction workers to treat the pain caused by these occupational injuries.
 Since use of opioids has led to addiction and overdose deaths, it is important for workers to understand the risks and alternatives.

 - Opioid Deaths in Construction Hazard Alert, also available in Spanish.